Residential Water Treatment Devices

-- The name, address, and telephone number of a contact person for the manufacturer.
+- The name, address, and telephone number, and Internet Web site address, if any, of the manufacturer.
 This is meant to be contact information for the consumer.

 - The name and model number of the water treatment device, and any other product identification, used by the manufacturer to describe the water treatment device or treatment component.